axibase/atsd/rule-engine/notifications/web-driver.md

 tar xzf phantomjs-2.1.1-linux-x86_64.tar.gz
 ```

-* Make sure that `axibase` user is allowed to execute the binary
+* Ensure that `axibase` user is allowed to execute the binary

 ```sh
 ls -all /home/axibase | grep phantomjs-2.1.1-linux-x86_64